ROOM LIGHTING DESIGN IDEAS

 Ambient lighting is light that illuminates the whole room and can be thought of as the indoor equivalent of natural sunlight outdoors.
-Ambient light for a room typically comes from general purpose ceiling and wall fixtures.
-However, light from other sources like task lighting and windows also contribute to the total ambient light in an interior space.
+Ambient light for a room typically comes from the general-purpose ceiling and wall fixtures.
+However, light from other sources like task lighting and windows also contributes to the total ambient light in an interior space.

-Typical sources of ambient room lighting includes flush mounted ceiling lights, ceiling fan lights and chandeliers.
-Additionally, some wall mounted lights and recessed wall lights can be used for ambient room lighting.
+Typical sources of ambient room lighting include flush mounted ceiling lights, ceiling fan lights and chandeliers.
+Additionally, some wall-mounted lights and recessed wall lights can be used for ambient room lighting.

 When planning the ambient light in a room for your renovation or new build, here are a few helpful design tips from the Style Plus team:

-- Avoid using only ceiling mounted lighting fixtures for ambient light.
-Consider ways to combine it with wall lighting, indirect lighting, and even up-lighting to produce light that shines from multiple directions.
-Multi-directional ambient light is not only more effective, it is aesthetically pleasing and helps make a room feel spacious.
+- Avoid using only ceiling-mounted lighting fixtures for ambient light.
+Consider ways to combine it with wall, indirect, and even up-lighting to produce light that shines from multiple directions.
+Multi-directional ambient light is not only more effective, but it is also aesthetically pleasing and helps make a room feel spacious.

 - Ambient lighting does not necessarily need to be bright.
 Use multiple sources, strategically placed, to create a warm glow throughout the space.